Editor | In Personal Finance, Credit Score

 It’s easy to understand why someone would want to keep holiday spending from plunging them into debt — or making existing credit card debt even worse.
 That’s probably why about two in five shoppers (39%) plan to use debit cards this season, according to the National Retail Federation’s Holiday Consumer Spending Survey.
 That’s incrementally more than...
 Read More

+[Disclosure: Cards from our partners are mentioned below.]
 Opening your wallet to pull out a certain credit card (matching rewards with purchases) can make you feel smart.
 But not being able to find that card — or worse, not being able to find your wallet — is an entirely different experience.
-During the busy holiday season, this scenario can happen more often than you think.
-(People...
+During the busy holiday season, this scenario...
 Read More

 If you have a mortgage and some home equity, you may wish you could somehow tap into that equity to pay bills — particularly when you have a big expense.
 And in many cases, you can.
 Occasions when you might want to do that include: paying college tuition, buying new home appliances, paying for a...
 Read More